U.S. intended to keep Benghazi mission open through 2012

 U.S. intelligence analysts summarized intelligence about the attack for public consumption in a September 15 document circulated to U.S. policymakers and members of Congress.

-White House spokesman Tommy Vietor said both assessments were prepared by members of the intelligence community and referred questions to them.
+White House spokesman Tommy Vietor said both assessments were prepared by the intelligence community and referred questions to them.

-(Reporting By Mark Hosenball and Susan Cornwell; additional reporting by Tabassum Zakaria; Editing by Marilyn W. Thompson and Will Dunham)
+(Reporting By Mark Hosenball and Susan Cornwell; additional reporting by Tabassum Zakaria; Editing by Marilyn W. Thompson and Doina Chiacu)

+BENGHAZI, Libya Libya's eastern-based government has followed regional allies in cutting diplomatic ties with Qatar, its foreign minister, Mohamed Dayri, said on Monday.

+SINGAPORE Oil jumped after Saudi Arabia, Egypt, the United Arab Emirates and Bahrain cut ties with Qatar on Monday while sterling slipped after the weekend attacks in London that killed at least seven people and wounded 48, just days before Britain's general national election.